UmeedChandel/Mini-Projects/README.md

 1. "CLOCK": Displaying Time and saying time each hour using tkinter package and pyttsx3 liberary.
 2. "FCAEREC": Face  recognizing using OpenCV and face_recognition liberary.
 3. "NOTEPAD": Build a text editor using tkinter package and filedialog module.
+4. "SNAKE": Typical snake game with score and highest scores displaying.